jigish/slate/README.md

 #### Modifiers ####

-modifiers is a comma separated list of standard modifier keys.
+modifiers is a comma or semicolon separated list of standard modifier keys.
 Allowed modifiers are:

 * Control: "ctrl"
 * Option/Alt: "alt"